ivandj/sublime/sublime3.md

 ***

 ## Keybindings (Mac)
-If you are primarly working on a Windows machine and are used to using <kbd>CTRL</kbd> + <kbd>PageUP/DN</kbd> you might want check the following bindings:
+If you are primarly working on a Windows machine and are used to using <kbd>CTRL</kbd> + <kbd>PageUP/DN</kbd> to get to top/bottom of the page, you might want check the following bindings:

 ```JSON
 [